okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 Click **Edit** to make changes to the following sections.

-* **Create Users** &mdash; assigns a new account in your downstream application for each user managed by Okta.
+* **Create Users**: Assigns a new account in your downstream application for each user managed by Okta.
 Okta doesn't create a new account if it detects that the username specified in Okta already exists in your application.
 The user's Okta username is assigned by default.

     In addition to the user profile, Okta sends a random password in its request to create a new user.

-* **Update User Attributes** &mdash; syncs any updates made to the profiles of users assigned to the integration and sends those changes to your downstream application.
+* **Update User Attributes**: Syncs any updates made to the profiles of users assigned to the integration and sends those changes to your downstream application.
 Profile changes made in your application are overwritten with their respective Okta profile values.

-* **Deactivate Users** &mdash; automatically deactivates user accounts in the downstream application when either the integration is removed from a user profile in Okta or if the Okta account is deactivated.
+* **Deactivate Users**: Automatically deactivates user accounts in the downstream application when either the integration is removed from a user profile in Okta or if the Okta account is deactivated.

     Okta can also reactivate the user account in the downstream application if the integration is later reassigned to a user in Okta.

-* **Exclude Username Updates** &mdash; prevents your downstream application profile from overwriting the Okta user profile when using the [Profile Push](https://help.okta.com/okta_help.htm?id=ext_Using_Selective_Profile_Push) feature.
+* **Exclude Username Updates**: Prevents your downstream application profile from overwriting the Okta user profile when using the [Profile Push](https://help.okta.com/okta_help.htm?id=ext_Using_Selective_Profile_Push) feature.

-* **Sync Password** &mdash; ensures that a user's application password is always the same as their Okta password or, alternatively, allows Okta to generate a unique password for the user.
+* **Sync Password**: Ensures that a user's application password is always the same as their Okta password, or alternatively, allows Okta to generate a unique password for the user.
 See [Synchronize passwords](https://help.okta.com/okta_help.htm?id=ext-password-sync-main) .

-* **Profile Attribute Mappings** &mdash; edit attributes and mappings through the Profile Editor.
+* **Profile Attribute Mappings**: Edit attributes and mappings through the Profile Editor.
 See [Check the attributes and corresponding mappings](/docs/guides/scim-provisioning-integration-connect/main/#check-the-attributes-and-corresponding-mappings) or [Work with profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Manage_Profile_Attributes) in the Okta product documentation.

 ### To Okta